Recognizing depression in the elderly starts with knowing the signs and symptoms. Depression red flags include:

 Is it grief or depression?

 Distinguishing between grief and clinical depression isn’t always easy, since they share many symptoms.
 However, there are ways to tell the difference.
-Remember, grief is a roller coaster.
-It involves a wide variety of emotions and a mix of good and bad days.
+Remember, grief is a roller coaster involving a wide variety of emotions and a mix of good and bad days.
 Even when you’re in the middle of the grieving process, you will have moments of pleasure or happiness.
 With depression, on the other hand, the feelings of emptiness and despair are constant.

 While there’s no set timetable for grieving, if it doesn’t let up over time or extinguishes all signs of joy—laughing at a good joke, brightening in response to a hug, appreciating a beautiful sunset—it may be depression.